-7.2 Tire and Wheel Requirements
+10.2 Tire and Wheel Requirements

+10.2.A Wheel Configuration

-- 7.2.A Wheel Configuration: The solar car may have either three (3) or four (4) wheels.
-A minimum of three tires shall be in contact with the ground at all times. - 7.2.A.1 A three (3) wheel vehicle shall be arranged such that the front wheels are symmetrical around the vehicle centerline, and the third wheel is behind the vehicle center of gravity. - 7.2.A.2 A four (4) wheel vehicle shall be arranged such that the front wheels and rear wheels are symmetrical around the vehicle centerline. - 7.2.A.3 The distance between the front wheel contact patches and the distance between the rear wheel contact patches (for a four wheel vehicle) must both be not less than half the maximum width of the solar car. - 7.2.B Design Intent: The wheels and tires must be designed for the intended application and able to withstand the loads and forces imparted by the vehicle's mass, speed capability, and braking potential.
-Each wheel and tire on a single axle must be rated for the full weight applied to that axle. - 7.2.C Tires: Tires shall be loaded and inflated within the manufacturer's rating at all times during vehicle operation.
-If the tire is deemed to be a tube-type tire as per the manufacturer's specification, the appropriate tire tubes shall be used. - 7.2.D Wheels/Rims: The rim profile must be shown that it is in accordance with (or matches) the bead requirements of the tire as specified by the tire manufacturer.
+The solar car shall have four (4) wheels.
+All wheels shall be in contact with the ground at all times.

+- 10.2.A.1 A four (4) wheel vehicle shall be arranged such that there are two (2) front wheels and two (2) rear wheels and are symmetrical around the vehicle centerline. - 10.2.A.2 The distance between the front wheel contact patches and the distance between the rear wheel contact patches must both be not less than half the width of the solar car (at its widest point).

-7.3 Driver Cockpit
+10.2.B Design Intent

+The wheels and tires must be designed for the intended application and able to withstand the loads and forces imparted by the vehicle's mass, speed capability, and braking potential.
+Each wheel and tire on a single axle must be rated for the full weight applied to that axle.

+10.2.C Tires

+- 10.2.C.1 Solar cars must be fitted with tires that are compliant with US DOT standards or similar equivalent. - 10.2.C.2 Tires shall be loaded and inflated within the manufacturer's rating at all times during vehicle operation. - 10.2.C.3 If the tire is deemed to be a tube-type tire as per the manufacturer's specification, the appropriate tire tubes shall be used. - 10.2.C.4 The speed rating of the tires must be more than the maximum speed of the solar car.
+If not, the solar car will be speed limited to the rating of the tire. - 10.2.C.5 The load rating of the tire must be more than the maximum static load imposed by the fully-laden solar car. - 10.2.C.6 The tires must be free of any apparent defect.

+10.2.D Wheels/Rims

+The rim profile must be shown that it is in accordance with (or matches) the bead requirements of the tire as specified by the tire manufacturer.

+10.3 Occupant Cell

-The driver's cockpit may not subject the driver to excessive strain during normal operation, and must be designed to protect the driver from injury in the event of an accident.
-The driver must be provided adequate space for safe operation of the vehicle.
-Care needs to be taken in the design and construction of the vehicle to minimize the risk that any shafts or sharp objects could penetrate the cockpit in the event of a crash and potentially injure the driver.
+The occupants cell may not subject the solar car occupants to excessive strain during normal operation, and must be designed to protect the occupants from injury in the event of an accident.
+The occupants must be provided adequate space for safe operation of the vehicle.
+Care needs to be taken in the design and construction of the vehicle to minimize the risk that any shafts or sharp objects could penetrate the cockpit in the event of a crash and potentially injure the occupants.